Requirement: Enable HTTPS encryption in SharePoint Web Application using an SSL certificate.

 Enabling HTTPS encryption ensures that the communications between users and the SharePoint web site remain secure.
 This article assumes you have generated CSR and imported the SSL certificate to the IIS.
 If you need any assistance on these steps, refer my another article: configuring SSL Certificates in SharePoint – Step by Step

 To configure SharePoint 2013 /SharePoint 2016 for HTTPS, follow these steps:

 - Add HTTPS to web application’s IIS binding

 - Configure Alternate Access Mapping for the SharePoint Web application.

 Step 1: Add HTTPS Binding for the SharePoint Web Application

-In SharePoint 2013, to change web application to HTTPS you have to modify the default AAM to include the new HTTPS URL.
+In SharePoint 2013, to change the web application to HTTPS, you must modify the default AAM to include the new HTTPS URL.
 Add IIS binding to your SharePoint web application as below: